marcoemrich/index_kata/README.md

 ## History & Background

 The kata is a simplified version of a real life coding problem (we generate books at https://owl.institute).
 And yes!
 The API of the book production system is really thaaaat bad (the real one is even worse) and also closed source.
-There wasn't a lot, we could do.
+There was nothing we could do.

 [index_example]: ./img/index.png